 View Image’s Information

 Similar to other apps, Photos also allows for archiving of images.
 Once you do so, it gets hidden from the normal view (although the same could still be accessed via the Archive and Albums section).
 If you wish to archive any image in Google Photo, hit the Shift+A keyboard shortcut.
-Also, here is how you could view the cached copy or old version of a website.
+If you want to view an archived version of a website, you should view the cached copy or old version of a website.

 If you have made some modifications to your image, and wish to compare it with the original copy, just press and hold the O key.
 It will show you how the image looked initially, without any modifications.
 This view will only be available until you have pressed the O key.